Here's What You Should Really Know About MSG

 MSG’s place in kitchens today

 Some of the best chefs today, running some of the best restaurants in the country, use MSG.
 In fact, Grant Achatz of Alinea in Chicago says it’s one of his top three kitchen staples.
-David Chang, chef of the Momofuku restaurants in Chicago, not only uses it in his restaurants but devoted a whole 20-minute talk to the ingredient at the MAD Symposium, a conference focused on food topics held in Denmark.
+David Chang, chef of the Momofuku restaurants, not only uses it in his kitchens but devoted a whole 20-minute talk to the ingredient at the MAD Symposium, a conference focused on food topics held in Denmark.

-Many home chefs still stay away from the ingredient, often for fear of potential adverse affects, and also because with so many foods at their disposal that have the same umami effect like the aforementioned parmesan and dried mushrooms, they can get by without it.
+Many home chefs still stay away from the ingredient, often for fear of potential adverse effects, and also because with so many foods at their disposal that have the same umami effect like the aforementioned parmesan and dried mushrooms, they can get by without it.